Scripture Unfiltered

 עָרוֹם (arom) — naked, exposed

 Used in Genesis 2:25 (“naked and not ashamed”) and Genesis 3:7 (“they knew they were naked”).
 But there is a wordplay in the Hebrew text that most English readers never see.
 The word for “naked” is עָרוֹם (arom), and the word used to describe the serpent in Genesis 3:1 — “more crafty than any beast” — is עָרוּם (arum).
 Same consonants, different vowel pointing.
-The creature who was most arum (cunning) led them to discover they were arom (naked).
+The text is making a deliberate connection: the creature who was most arum (cunning) led them to discover they were arom (naked).
 Craftiness stripped them.
+The serpent’s subtlety removed their covering.

 The Greek Words